grahamc/grahamc.github.com/_posts/2018-08-02-an-epyc-nixos-build-farm.md

     }
 ```

-1. This test starts by starting the master and waiting for MySQL to be
+1. This test starts by starting the `$master` and waiting for MySQL to
-healthy:
+be healthy:
 ```perl
 $master->start;
 $master->waitForUnit("mysql");
 $master->waitForOpenPort(3306);
 ```

-2. Continues to start slave1 and slave2 and wait for them to be up:
+2. Continues to start `$slave1` and `$slave2` and wait for them to be
+up:
 ```perl
 $slave1->start;
 $slave2->start;